Todd-Gardner/react-node-socketio_ChatApp-client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This is the front-end/client side code.
+The back-end/server code can be found [here](https://github.com/Todd-Gardner/react-node-socketio_ChatApp-server).

 # This is a live, real-time chat app.
 Created using React, Node, Express and Socket.io.
 The main purpose of this app was to give me more experience with socket.io and also deploying to Heroku and Netlify.
 The front end is hosted on Netlify and the back end hosted on Heroku.